kluctl/kluctl/docs/reference/deployments/deployment-yml.md

   my.prefix/label-2: value-2
 ```

-Every resource deployed by the kustomize deployment `nginx` will now get the two provided labels attached.
+Every resource deployed by the kustomize deployment `nginx` will now get the four provided labels attached.
 All included
-sub-deployment projects (e.g. `sub-deployment1`) will also recursively inherit these labels and pass them to further
+sub-deployment projects (e.g. `sub-deployment1`) will also recursively inherit these labels and pass them further
 down.

-In case an included sub-deployment project also contains `commonLabels`, both dictionaries of common labels are merged
+In case an included sub-deployment project also contains `commonLabels`, both dictionaries of commonLabels are merged
 inside the included sub-deployment project.
 In case of conflicts, the included common labels override the inherited.

-The root deployment's `commonLabels` is also used to identify objects to be deleted when performing `kluctl delete`
-or `kluctl prune` operations

 Please note that these `commonLabels` are not related to `commonLabels` supported in `kustomization.yaml` files.
 It was
 decided to not rely on this feature but instead attach labels manually to resources right before sending them to